 Before you can make a print, I walk you through how to establish your standard printing time for your specific paper, developer, and film combination in your local UV printer.
 No one can give you this time, it is something you have to establish yourself.

-Once you have your standard printing time established, you can
+Once you have your standard printing time established, you can being the printmaking process.

 You can expect to invest a weekend making your first few prints after you have assembled all of the necessary materials.
 I included the list of materials in the book description, so you could get them ordered right away while you start reading the book.